baileyp/advent-of-code-2023/notes/day5.md

 deliver some abuse, which it did.
 Based on the real puzzle input, there are a bit over 2.2 billion iterations to this puzzle - a `O(n)` solution clearly won't do.
 Might need to bust out some maths.
 Right now I don't see the way forward so I'm gonna pass on this one until I've had more time to think.

+**2024-01-02 Update**

+Interestingly enough, working on [Day 19](./day19.md) gave me an idea to try here.
+Although as of the time I write this my part 2 solution for Day 19 doesn't work, it is based on the same strategy that I _successfully_ applied here, which is to treat ranges as aggregates.
+Armed with a little existing datatype knowledge I quickly knocked-up intersection, difference, and symmetric difference functions for ranges (which CP helped me write) and then I just needed to iteratively apply translations and then return the smallest value ⭐

+Maybe I can take a nugget or two with what worked here and fix whatever is wrong with Day 19!